whitebox-co/walmart-marketplace-api/README.md

 There are three different types of documentation included for this repo.

-1. **Redoc** - Used as an alternative to visiting the walmart developer site (which is based off of redoc).
+1. **Redoc** - Used as an alternative to visiting the Walmart developer site (which is based off of redoc).
-2. **SwaggerUI** - Used as an alternative to visiting the walmart sandbox documentation. (which is based of of swaggerui).
+2. **SwaggerUI** - Used as an alternative to visiting the Walmart sandbox documentation. (which is based off of swaggerui).
 3. **TypeDoc** - Typescript type and class documentation of the main library.

-Redoc and SwaggerUI are included as an alternative to having to visit Walmart's developer website, which we have found often times become unresponsive in certain browsers.
+Redoc and SwaggerUI are included as an alternative to having to visit Walmart's developer website, which at times, can become a little too slow and unresponsive.

 ### Viewing Docs

 We have packaged [http-server](https://github.com/http-party/http-server) as a dev dependency as a way to quickly view the docs.
 Issue any one of the following commands to build and view any of the docs.

 ```sh
 npm run docs # or `npm run docs:typedoc`